logar16/my-site/README.md

 - [ ] Home Page
   - [ ] Some indication that viewer should scroll down to see content
   - [ ] More links in the overview
+  - [ ] Better support for mobile (stop overlapping of grid components!)
 - [ ] Experience Page
 - [ ] Projects Page
 - [ ] About Page